 Legal Assistance Project (LAP): Through LAP, our attorneys and network of over 250 volunteer lawyers and paralegals assist clients on a broad range of civil legal issues.
 Volunteers see clients at our six community sites, located at day centers, dining programs, and a shelter-based medical clinic, providing the legal assistance necessary to help these clients address the issues that keep them mired in homelessness.
 LAP allows us to tap the generosity of the DC legal community and, each year, leverage millions of dollars in donated legal services.

-Project Link-Up: Link-Up aims to assure that families who are homeless have access to the resources and supports they need to be safe, remain strong and ultimately move their and their children’s lives to a better place.
-Through Link-Up, we help families to secure and retain shelter and housing, and we work with families to assure their access to supports such as transportation assistance so their children can remain in school, counseling for survivors of domestic violence, mental health treatment or substance abuse counseling and employment supports.
+Homeless Families Initiative: Previously known as Project Link-Up, the Homeless Families Initiative aims to ensure that families who are homeless have access to the resources and supports they need to be safe, remain strong and ultimately move their and their children’s lives to a better place.
+Through the Homeless Families Initiative, we help families to secure and retain shelter and housing, and we work with families to ensure their access to supports such as transportation assistance so their children can remain in school, counseling for survivors of domestic violence, mental health treatment or substance abuse counseling and employment supports.

 Affordable Housing Initiative (AHI): Crafted as a homelessness prevention tool to preserve and improve affordable housing opportunities for low- and no-income District residents, AHI uses a combination of direct representation, systemic reform and policy advocacy to meet client and community needs.
 We represent tenant associations to enforce members’ rights and work with the District government to preserve existing affordable housing units, and promote policies and practices that respect the rights of low and no- income tenants.

-Other Systemic Advocacy Efforts: Beyond these initiatives, our advocacy addresses issues such as: the adequacy of homeless services, especially during hypothermia season; the criminalization of homelessness; the public benefits safety net (TANF, IDA and SSI/SSDI); and public funding for a range of programs serving no- and low-income District residents.
+Systemic Advocacy: Beyond these initiatives, our advocacy addresses issues such as: the adequacy of homeless services, especially during hypothermia season; the criminalization of homelessness; the public benefits safety net (TANF, IDA and SSI/SSDI); and public funding for a range of programs serving no- and low-income District residents.

 The Legal Clinic was founded in 1986 with the encouragement and support of the DC Bar and DC Bar Foundation, with the goal of breaking down the barriers that prevented the homeless and low-income population in Washington, DC from accessing legal assistance through traditional methods.
 Since that time, the Legal Clinic has played a major role in protecting the rights and advancing the interests of those who are homeless in the nation’s capital.
 Set out below is the story of the Legal Clinic’s growth and the District’s response to homelessness.